Dealing with alcohol-related problems

 We will introduce our various activities to raise awareness of responsible drinking to solve alcohol-related problems, including advertisements that inform people of the risks of drinking and encourage them to be careful.

-At Lion and Myanmar Brewery (MBL), opportunities are being provided to think about responsible drinking by stating the pure alcohol content on the container, conveying information about the amount of alcohol consumed, and conducting awareness programs.
+At Lion, opportunities are being provided to think about responsible drinking by stating the pure alcohol content on the container, conveying information about the amount of alcohol consumed, and conducting awareness programs.

 Expansion of sales of no- and lower-alcohol products